 Life can be hectic.
 Do you find yourself rushing between appointments and hurrying to get your kids to school on time?
 If so, you may not be able to rely on public transport and you may need to drive.
-As a rule, you will need a Dutch driver’s license for this!
-Read on to find out whether you could use your foreign driver’s license in the Netherlands, whether you could exchange it for a Dutch one, or whether you need to apply for a new Dutch driver’s license straight away.
+As a rule, you will need a license for this!
+This page will explain how you can apply for a Dutch driver’s license.
+Under certain conditions, you might be able to use your foreign license in NL, or simple exchange it for a Dutch one.
+Read on to find out which rules apply to you.

 Generally, you are required to have a Dutch driver’s license if you are a resident of the Netherlands, and you wish to operate a motor vehicle here.
 You are a considered to be a Dutch resident if you spend at least 185 days per calendar year in the Netherlands.

-There is another matter to take into consideration before you take to the Dutch roads.
-We have created an article to help you answer the question: Should you keep your car?
+There is another matter to take into consideration, before you take to the Dutch roads.
+We have an article to help you answer the question: Should you keep your car?

 If you hold a driver’s license from one of the countries listed below, you are allowed to drive in the Netherlands for a period of 10 years after issuance.
 If your driver’s license is valid for a period of less than 10 years, you may use it to drive in the Netherlands until it expires.